 Cauda equina syndrome can be caused by:

-- as a result of lumbar spinal stenosis, which occurs when the diameter of the spinal canal narrows.
-This could be the result of a degenerative process of the spine (such as osteoarthritis) or a development defect that is present at birth
+- lumbar spinal stenosis, which occurs when the diameter of the spinal canal narrows.
+This could be the result of a degenerative process of the spine (such as osteoarthritis) or a development defect that is present at birth;

-Cauda equina syndrome compensation claims often arise because a delay in diagnosing it resulting in a permanent loss of bowel and bladder control.
+Cauda equina compensation claims often arise because a delay in diagnosing it can lead to permanent loss of bowel and bladder control.
 Most medical experts agree that those with cauda equina syndrome must receive surgery within 48 hours of diagnosis.
-Other medical negligence claims arise due to negligence in managing other health conditions such as a tumour or birth defect or the administration of anaesthetics.
+Other medical negligence claims arise due to negligence in managing other health conditions, such as a tumour, birth defect or the administration of anaesthetics.

 If the matter is particularly sensitive and immediate assistance is required then we can arrange for one of our lawyers to meet you at the hospital or at home.